 Prior to reporting to orientation, all cross-country and Drift riders pledge to ride at least:

 one rain ride

 Motivation, desire, and enthusiasm will take you a long way; but if you’re planning on biking 4,000 miles on a cross-country bike trip, you’ll need strength, stamina, and killer quads.
 The good news is that riders of all skill levels are capable of completing a trip of this magnitude.
-In fact, people who have barely ridden before have successfully completed the pre-ride training requirement and trip.
+In fact, people who have barely ridden before have successfully completed the pre-ride training expectations and trip.

 Affordable Housing Curriculum

-Before the trip, each rider is expected to spend at least ten hours volunteering on a build site with a local affordable housing organization.
+Before the trip, each rider is expected to spend at least 15 hours volunteering on a build site with a local affordable housing organization.
 Riders must also participate in our Affordable Housing Curriculum in addition to the required build hours.

 Before you spend your summer biking across the country for affordable housing, we want you to become a knowledgeable advocate for the cause!
 Prior to your ride, you will engage in discussions with teammates about affordable housing issues and you’ll also meet one-on-one with a local affordable housing beneficiary.

 Bike & Build provides each rider with a new bicycle.
 At the end of the trip, you keep your bike.
 You may also request to use your own bike; if approved, you will receive a fundraising credit.